-First and foremost, contra dancing is enormously fun!
-No description in words can convey the sense of joy, unity and excitement that a contra dance can offer.
+First and foremost, both contra and English dancing are enormously fun!
+No description in words can convey the sense of joy, unity and excitement that a community dance can offer.
 You just have to come a few times to find out for yourself.

-We hope you’ll come to one of our dances soon, and discover for yourself what contra dancing is!
+We hope you’ll come to one of our dances soon, and discover for yourself what these kinds of dancing are all about!